Murder of Udin

-Life and journalism
+Early life

 Udin was born on 18 February 1963, a date considered unlucky in the Javanese calendar as it fell on a kliwon Monday.
 His father was Wagiman Dzuchoti, a mosque watchman, and his mother was Mujiah; Udin had five siblings.
 As a young man, Udin had wanted to join the Indonesian military, but was unable due to his family's lack of political connections.
 Instead, he worked various manual labour jobs, including stonemason.

+Journalism

 In the ten years prior to his death, Udin was a freelance reporter for Bernas, a daily newspaper of Yogyakarta, Java, owned by the Kompas Gramedia Group.
 He was known for writing about crime and local politics, and would also take pictures to illustrate his articles.
-Aside from his reporting, Udin and his wife Marsiyem owned a small store which developed pictures and sold stationary; Marsiyem would usually manage the store.
+Aside from his reporting, Udin and his wife Marsiyem owned a small store which developed pictures and sold stationery; Marsiyem would usually manage the store.

 In 1996, Udin began a series of articles reporting on corruption in the regency of Bantul, a suburb of Yogyakarta, focusing particularly on the activities of Bantul's regent Colonel Sri Roso Sudarmo.
 In one report, Udin stated that Sudarmo had paid a bribe of Rp.
 1 billion (US$111,000) to President Suharto's Dharmais Foundation to secure his reappointment that year.
 Udin also reported that Sudarmo had demanded that village heads guarantee a "200 per cent" victory for Golkar (President Suharto's party) in the upcoming legislative elections.

 Following the publication of these articles, Udin began to complain of what he considered a campaign of official harassment.
 Some district officials had reportedly spoken to him about his writings, and others had threatened him with a libel action.
 As a result of this perceived harassment, Udin had filed multiple complaints with the Legal Aid Institute (Lembaga Bantuan Hukum) in Yogyakarta.
 Udin had also been offered bribes to cease his reporting and received threats of violence.
 When his wife asked him about the threats, he responded, "What I write is the facts.
 If I have to die, I will accept it."
 The night of his murder, two men came to the Bernas office looking for him, but a secretary sent them away.